• Skip to primary navigation

 • Lots of chopped fresh vegetables like tomatoes, peppers, cucumbers, and whole spring onions.

 • Having something sweet for breakfast is not very popular in Romania, yet if you would like that, these cornuri go perfectly well with any kind of jam or jelly.
+Try the Rhubarb Strawberry Jam or the Lemon Jelly, for instance.

-More breakfast bread or rolls with yeast:
+More breakfast bread or rolls with yeast

 Overnight Yeast Rolls

-Kanelbullar Recipe - Swedish Cinnamon Buns
+Kanelbullar - Ikea Cinnamon Roll Recipe

 Breakfast Crescent Rolls (Romanian cornuri simple)